cityofaustin/atd-data-deploy/README.md

 1. Clone this repo on a Linux host: `git clone https://github.com/cityofaustin/transportation-data-deploy`.

-2. Define script and Docker image parameters in `config/scripts.py` and `config/docker.py`.
+2. Define script and `docker run` parameters in `config/scripts.py` and `config/docker.py` respectively.

 2. `$ bash build.sh` to generate shell scripts and cron entries.